 I recently did an invited talk for the student linguistics group at York St John University in York.
 The paper was broadly on the analysis of Ngrams data and was therefore a something of a summary of about 5 papers … Continue reading

-I came across an App, probably while aimlessly surfing, that is an algorithmic savings plan.
+I came across an App, while aimlessly surfing, it’s an algorithmic savings plan.
 I think that is the best way to describe it, or at least its a way to describe it.
-The point of Chip is that … Continue reading
+The point of Chip is that when you … Continue reading

 I am always searching for places to get images that I can use in my academic work, teaching slides, presentations etc. To help me, and perhaps others, I have made a list of sources.
 Creative Commons, and their search facility. … Continue reading

 Had another crack at this, its interesting to see what Trump’s tweets are doing.
 This is using R and Twitter4J again, so more like the first one that I did.